The ColorPerfect Help System

 High Stops

 This selects the number of photographic f-stops to preserve above the brightness that would be clipped without this correction.
-ColorNeg Mode handles color negatives properly for this, but intentionally adjust exposure to considerably darken your RAW conversions or use ColorPerfect directly on properly prepared linear sensor data to make this work best in ColorPos Mode.
-Experiment with the settings for RAW conversions, but 1.0 to 2.0 in High Stops often works well.
+ColorNeg Mode handles color negatives properly for this as does PerfectRAW Mode for digital camera RAW images.
+For ColorPos Mode be sure to adjust exposure to produce fairly dark positive scans.
+Experiment with the settings but 1.0 to 2.0 in High Stops often works well.
+In PerfectRAW Mode you might encounter tinted highlights when compressing highlights which can be remedied with the SmartClip feature.
 Note that image values yet brighter than High Stops will (and should!) clip.

 High Range

 This controls how far down into the bright areas the highlight compression should extend, on a standard pixel basis.
 For example "235" means that all pixels that have average brightnesses 235 and above will be involved in the compression.
+Lower numbers will give a smoother response and higher numbers will give brighter highlights but with somewhat less detail.

 Shadow Degree